rmcgibbo/opt-k/paper/README.md

 Choose both the clustering algorithm (k-centers, k-means, etc) and the number of states by maximizing the BIC score of the model, using this likelihood.

+Unfortunately, this doesn't really help with picking the projection operator to vectorize the conformations (e.g. dihedrals, contact maps, etc).
+Also, it's not going to work with RMSD.